 So, what about those following a plant-based lifestyle such as veganism or vegetarianism?
 Are they at risk of protein deficiency?

 Persons may choose more sustainable sources of protein and live plant-based due to the environmental impacts of animal farming.
 Despite plant-protein having limitations on the number of essential amino acids, protein deficiency is uncommon among vegans and vegetarians.
 Also, we do not typically have issues digesting plant-proteins.

 The more diverse your diet is, the more sources of essential amino acids.
 Plant proteins include grains like wheat, rice, quinoa, as well as legumes, nuts and seeds (chickpeas, nuts and beans).

 Why the hype over proteins then?

 Eating foods which are high in protein can be more filling than those high in fat and carbohydrates.
-And some short-term studies have suggested that high-protein diets could reduce calories consumed, however, there isn’t enough evidence to say this maintains weight loss.
-In my humble opinion, I think some other factors need to be considered with a high-protein diet, which may also affect satiety, calorie reduction and overall satisfaction.
+Some short-term studies have suggested that high-protein diets could reduce the calories one eats, but this doesn’t mean that kind of diet will maintain weight loss.
+If you ask me, there are additional factors consider with a high-protein diet… that may also affect satiety, calorie reduction and overall satisfaction.